-In her role as a Councillor, Lara always finds 'hidden gems' in our city meeting local residents and doing what she can to address their needs very rewarding.
+In her role as a Councillor, Lara always finds meeting local residents and doing what she can to address their needs very rewarding.
 It's important to her that Council delivers worthwhile, affordable projects of benefit to all residents, and she's particularly focused on the health, safety and wellbeing of the community.